-Please note that notwithstanding the following information and conditions, a student retains portfolio rights to works created by the student as a class assignment or as part of a probono commission approved as a student project by an instructor.
+Subject to the following conditions, a student will retain ownership rights to works created by the student as a class assignment or as part of a pro-bono commission approved as a student project by an instructor.
 A pro-bono commission is work that an instructor may approve for students to undertake as a skill-building opportunity.
-Students may receive token payments provided by the person or group that commissions such a work.
+Students may receive nominal consideration provided by the person or group that commissions such a work.